andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 Teacher said that is sufficient to only configure the certificate in the area related to the previous image.
 You can also put the certificate in a keyvault and configure it.
 On adding a certificate you have an option to import a certificate from a keyvault.

 Teacher said that the certificate **.cert** you can import directly and the certificate **.pfx** you have to put it in a keyvault.

+# Dimensioning

+You can make available more instances of the app based on a specific date like black friday or some resources, like measuring the CPU consumption and making new instances available on hitting 80% of the CPU consumption.